GoogleCloudPlatform/compute-image-packages/README.md

 1. [Image Bundle](https://cloud.google.com/compute/docs/images#buildingimage) - Tool that creates an image file out of a disk attached to a GCE VM.
 1. [Google Startup Scripts](https://cloud.google.com/compute/docs/startupscript) - Scripts and configuration files that setup a Linux-based image to work smoothly with GCE.
-1. Google Daemon - A service that manages user accounts, maintains ssh login keys, and syncs public endpoint IP addresses.
+1. Google Daemon - A service that manages user accounts, maintains ssh login keys, syncs the system clock after migration, and syncs public endpoint IP addresses.

 ## Installation
 The easiest way to install these packages into a Linux-based image is to extract each tarball to `/` (root).
 Image Bundle does not have a directory structure, it is recommended to it extract to `/usr/share/imagebundle`.
 The tarballs are available in [releases](https://github.com/GoogleCloudPlatform/compute-image-packages/releases).